CodeWithCJ/SparkyBudget/README.md

 # 📂 Demo Files
-📌 The SparkyBudget-demo.db file contains sample transactions from SimpleFin for testing. or Simply pass below env variable to "Yes" to auto generate demo accounts & transactions
+📌 Pass below env variable to "Yes" to auto generate demo accounts & transactions.
+Backup your DB file if you are existing user.
+This will generate dummy accounts & transactions in the DB file.
 ```
 SPARKY_DEMO=Yes
 ```